The Fourth Way of Futurism.

 90% growth in acquisitions versus going public, eliminating competitors from a healthy marketplace.
 (Yale)

-SMEs struggle with the investment in resources, vision and skills to make change last.
+Because SMEs struggle with the investment in resources, vision and skills to make productive change last.

 74% of SMEs lack a digital strategy and roadmap to navigate their future Go-To-Market path.
 (McKinsey)

-CMOs, CPOs & CHROs in charge of mastering change, innovation and user-centricity stay less time than the rest of C-suite.
+CMOs, CPOs & CHROs charged with mastering change stay less time than the rest of C-suite.
 (Korn Ferry)

-Businesses lost $104 million on average last year due to digital inefficiencies, such as underutilized technology and disjointed strategies. $2.3 trillion has been wasted globally in failed digital transformation programs.
+Businesses lost $104 million on average in 2024 due to digital inefficiencies, such as underutilized technology and disjointed strategies. $2.3 trillion has been wasted globally in failed digital transformation programs.

 Our reality is